ionos-cloud/docker-machine-driver/docs/readme.md

 #### Installing Docker Machine

-This Ionos Cloud plugin works with Docker Machine and with Rancher Machine as well.
+This IONOS CLOUD plugin works with Docker Machine and with Rancher Machine as well.
 Before we continue, you will need to install [Docker Machine](https://docs.docker.com/machine/install-machine/) or [Rancher Machine](https://github.com/rancher/machine/releases/).

 #### Installing Go

-The Ionos Cloud Docker Machine Driver is written in the Go programming language.
+The IONOS CLOUD Docker Machine Driver is written in the Go programming language.
 Your system will need to have Go installed.
 Please refer to the [Go Install Documentation](https://golang.org/doc/install) if you do not have Go installed and configured for your system.

 Remember to set `$GOPATH` and update `$PATH`.
 The following are just examples using the `export` command, you will need to adjust the paths for your particular installation.